Azure-Samples/azure-sql-db-session-recommender-v2/README.md

 values
     (1000, 5000)
 go

+insert into web.sessions
+    (id, title, abstract, external_id, start_time, end_time, require_embeddings_update)
+values
+    (
+        1001,
+        'Unlock the Art of Pizza Making with John Doe!', 'Whether you’re an avid home pizza oven enthusiast, contemplating a purchase, or nurturing dreams of launching your very own pizza venture, this course is tailor-made for you!
+Join John Doe, the visionary behind Great Pizza, as he guides you through the captivating world of pizza craftsmanship.
+With over six years of experience running his thriving pizza business, John has honed his skills to perfection, earning the title of a master pizzaiolo.
+Before embarking on his entrepreneurial journey, John—a former chef—also completed a pizza-making course at The School.
+Now, he’s excited to share his expertise with you in this hands-on workshop.
+During the course, you’ll learn to create three distinct pizza styles: Neapolitan, thin Roman “Tonda,” and Calzone.
+Dive into the art of dough preparation, experimenting with both high and low hydration doughs, all while adjusting temperatures to achieve pizza perfection.
+Don’t miss this opportunity to elevate your pizza-making game and impress your taste buds! ', 'S2',
+        '2024-06-01 11:00:00',
+        '2024-06-01 12:00:00',
+        1
+    )
+go

+insert into web.sessions_speakers
+    (session_id, speaker_id)
+values
+    (1001, 5000)
+go

 ```

 immediately the deployed Azure Function will get executed in response to the `INSERT` statement.
 The Azure Function will call the OpenAI service to generate the text embedding for the session title and abstract, and then store the embedding in the database, specifically in the `web.sessions_embeddings` table.